ProgrammableMatterProject/VisibleSim/README.md

 VisibleSim
 ==================

 Private version of VisibleSim and its applications.
+VisibleSim is a general simulator for modular robots.

 Dependencies:
  - Boost C++ Libraries >= 1.47.0
  - GLUT
  - GLEW

+**NOTE: video card drivers have to be correctly installed.
+Otherwise, VisibleSim crashes when moving the mouse on the simulated modules.**

 ## Mac Installation